-Tutor profile: Matthew Hall CA
+Tutor profile: Matthew Hall

 Matthew Hall CA describes how a varied career never really strayed far from a love of teaching.
 Find out how being a CA has impacted his life.

 I studied English, Religious Studies and Education at Stirling University.
 I didn’t know for certain what I wanted to study but I did know that I enjoyed teaching.
 I was able to do a secondary school teaching qualification alongside my undergraduate degree so, since I liked English and Philosophy at school too, this combination seemed as good a fit as any.

 After a while teaching in a secondary school, I decided I wanted to get some commercial experience in a business environment.
 I started working for a recruitment company but the sales nature of the job and cold-calling clients and candidates didn’t really suit me.

 However, the jobs I was recruiting for required qualified accountants and when I was spending all day speaking to them, learning about what they do and hearing the opportunities they have, I started looking into starting this career myself.